I Received An Email Of Complaint From A DSS Tenant

 The bottom line is, Landlords want security, especially in this uncertain climate.
 EVERY Landlord wants to be sure that they’re going to receive their rent on time, throughout the entire tenancy.
 So, now that tenants directly receive their allowances, I don’t feel secure with a DSS Tenant.
 Perhaps that’s just me being a pompous, ignorant ass.

-The research* shows that 52 per cent of landlords surveyed have decided they would not let, or be ‘less likely’ to let, to LHA tenants.
-A further 43 per cent of those landlords who have already tried the new system said they would now be leaving this failing market because of increased uncertainty about rent payments.
+NLA’s research shows that 52% of landlords surveyed have decided they would not let, or be “less likely” to let, to LHA tenants.
+A further 43% of those landlords who have already tried the new system said they would now be leaving this failing market because of increased uncertainty about rent payments.

-So, do Landlords have a good reason not to accept DSS tenants?
-Yes.
-Why?
-There’s no fucking incentive to consider them anymore.
+So, do landlords have a good reason not to accept DSS tenants?

 "a" ignorant shit??
 Maybe you did that on purpose, but I doubt it.